syntasso/kratix/docs/promises.md

 1. `xaasCrd`: this is the CRD that is exposed to the users of the Promise.
 Imagine the order form for a product.
 What do you need to know from your customer?
 Size?
 Location?
 Name?
 2. `xaasRequestPipeline`: this is the pipeline that will create the Jenkins resources required to run Jenkins on a worker cluster decorated with whatever you need to run Jenkins from your own Platform.
 Do you need to scan images?
 Do you need to send a request to an external API for approval?
 Do you need to inject resources for storage, mesh, networking, etc.?
 These activities happen in the pipeline.
-3. `clusterWorkerResources`: this contains all of the Kubernetes resources required on a cluster for it to be able to run an instance Jenkins such as CRDs, Operators and Deployments.
+3. `workerClusterResources`: this contains all of the Kubernetes resources required on a cluster for it to be able to run an instance Jenkins such as CRDs, Operators and Deployments.
 Think about the required prerequisites necessary on the worker cluster, so that the resources declared by your pipeline are able to converge.

 Learn more about writing Promises [here](writing-a-promise.md)